Monday, November 15, 2021

 Jagwah (pronounced jag-whar)

-A slang term in western Africa; a colloquialism for a smart man-about-town.
+A slang term in western Africa; a colloquialism for a "smart man-about-town".

-Under British colonial rule since the early nineteenth century, Nigeria gained independence in 1960.
-Within a few weeks, the new government had bought forty Jaguar Mark IXs, all painted in the Nigerian state colours of green and white.
-The big Jags, much admired by the local citizens, were ideal for African conditions, being robustly built and supplied with a low-compression engine suitable for the octane-rating of the petrol then available in the continent.
-The economics were also compelling with their price being less than half that of a visually similar Rolls-Royce or Bentley.
+Early 1960s post-colonial Nigeria: A phoneticism based on the admiration locals felt for the large green and white Jaguars run by the newly-independent Nigerian Government on their executive car fleet.
+An example of aspirational association: a desired life-style expressed in a status-symbol; to this day in West Africa, Jagwah remains a colloquialism for "a smart man-about-town".
+Under British colonial rule since the early nineteenth century, Nigeria was granted independence in 1960 and within a few weeks the new government had bought 40 Jaguar Mark IXs, all painted in the Nigerian state colours of green and white.
+The big Jags, much admired by the local citizens, were ideal for African conditions, being robustly built and supplied with a low-compression engine suitable for the octane-rating of the petrol then available.
+The economics were also compelling with their price being less than half that of a visually similar Rolls-Royce or Bentley; despite that, the Mark IX looked appropriately presidential.
+Jagwah is a noun; the noun plural is jagwahs.

 The big post-war Jaguars